tangentecode/obsidian-notes/computer-science/docs/sorting/bubble-sort.md

 - _Bubble sort_ is another sorting algorithm that works by repeatedly swapping elements to “bubble” larger elements to the end.

-- The pseudocode for bubble sort is:
+- The pseudocode for Bubble sort is:

 ```
 Repeat n-1 times